UW-itemMirror-apps/DizCuzBoard/README.md

 1.What is it supposed to do?
 Why is this useful?
 For whom?
 - Collaboard is meant to be a vitual postit board for team discussions.
-- It facilitates discussio for students.
+- It facilitates discussion for students.

 2.Does it work?